Rajaram Nityananda

-Rajaram Nityananda (born 1948) is an Indian physicist who works on Solid State Physics, Liquid Crystals, Astronomical Optics, Image Processing, & Gravitational Dynamics.
-He currently works as professor at Azim Premji University Bengaluru.
-He was formerly the Director of the National Centre for Radio Astrophysics and also Tata Institute of Fundamental Research (TIFR) Centre for Interdisciplinary Sciences in Hyderabad.
-He served on the Physical Sciences jury for the Infosys Prize from 2015 to 2017.
-He also serves as an Associate Editor of the Journal of Astrophysics & Astronomy, published by the Indian Academy of Sciences.
-He also serves as the chief editor for Resonance Journal for Science Education published by Indian Academy of Sciences.
-He is also the Chairman of the Board of Directors of the National Institute of Technology, Tiruchirappalli and Chennai Mathematical Institute.
+Rajaram Nityananda (born 1948) is an Indian physicist who works on solid-state physics, liquid crystals, astronomical optics, image processing, and gravitational dynamics.
+He currently works as a professor at Azim Premji University Bengaluru.
+He was formerly the director of the National Centre for Radio Astrophysics and also Tata Institute of Fundamental Research (TIFR) Centre for Interdisciplinary Sciences in Hyderabad.
+He served on the physical sciences jury for the Infosys Prize from 2015 to 2017.
+He also serves as an associate editor of the Journal of Astrophysics & Astronomy, published by the Indian Academy of Sciences.
+He also serves as the chief editor for Resonance Journal for Science Education published by the Indian Academy of Sciences.
+He is also the chairman of the board of directors of the National Institute of Technology, Tiruchirappalli, and Chennai Mathematical Institute.
 He is currently serving as a faculty member at the Indian Institute of Science Education and Research, Pune.
-Previously he worked at Raman Research Institute from 1975 to 2000.
+Previously he worked at the Raman Research Institute from 1975 to 2000.